 Admin users created outside of WordPress

-This scan will inspect user passwords and admin passwords to check if any of your users are using very common passwords.
-We perform an extended check on admin-level accounts, and a cursory check on user-level accounts.
+This scan will inspect user passwords and administrator passwords to check if any of your users are using very common passwords.
+We perform an extended check on administrator accounts and a cursory check on lower-level accounts.

 Monitor disk space

-If you are using a hosting provider, it is their responsibility to keep an eye on your server disk space, and if your provider is reliable, then you won’t run out.
-However, we do provide this option for users who are using Linode or another self-hosted service, and it’s an excellent way to get an email alert if your server is getting close to running out of space.
+If you are using a hosting provider, it is their responsibility to monitor your server disk space.
+If your provider is reliable, then you should not run out of disk space.
+However, we do provide this option for users who are using Linode or another self-hosted service, and it is an excellent way to get an email alert if your server is getting close to running out of disk space.

 Unauthorized DNS changes

 This scan was discontinued in November 2019.
 The scan showed any changes to your site’s DNS records.
 As hosts and reverse proxy services have evolved, a change in DNS records for legitimate purposes is more common than it once was, and a DNS change alone is no longer a strong sign of malicious activity.